RafterOne/dunkel-site-template/README.md

 The dunkel framework is intended as a template for the development of new Sitecore instances.
 You will replace every occurrence of the name "dunkel" with the name of your project.

-Create a directory structure that keeps your reference .dlls, your source, and your Sitecore install in parallel directories, like so:
+Clone the repo into a directory named after your project.
+Add \sitecore in the same directory as \src and \lib.
+You should end up wiht a directory structure like this:

 \dunkel
 	\lib